brianpzaide/exercises/README.md

 * ```knightstour.py```: contains implementation of [knight's tour](https://en.wikipedia.org/wiki/Knight's_tour).
 * ```nqueens.py```: contains implementation of n queens problem.
 * ```sudokusolver.py```: solver for the Sudoku puzzles.
+* ```filetypeanalyzer```: This is a project from Jetbrains Academy.
+The task is to find the type of a given file, it does so by analyzing first few bytes of a given file searching for the known patterns Three algorithms are implemented for solving this, they are Brute-Force, Knuth-Morris-Pratt(KMP) and Rabin-Karp.